vitejs/vite/docs/guide/assets.md

 - TypeScript, by default, does not recognize static asset imports as valid modules.
 To fix this, include [`vite/client`](./features#client-types).

 ::: tip Inlining SVGs through `url()`
-When passing a variable of SVG string to a manually constructed `url()` through a JS framework, such as `styled-components` or `svelte`, the variable should be wrapped within double quotes.
+When passing a variable of SVG string to a manually constructed `url()` through a JS framework, such as `svelte` or `styled-components`, the variable should be wrapped within `"` double quotes.

 ```js
 // App.svelte